You Credit Score- How's Your FICO?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Can I improve my credit score?
+How do I find out my credit score?

 Want to know more about credit scores?
-Call us: 504-866-5626.
+Call us at 504-866-5626.